dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ### Structured by concept

-It is also possible to introduce a layer of categorization by the overarching data processing concept.
+It's also possible to introduce a layer of categorization by the overarching data processing concept.
 For example, whether the job is performing some kind of transformation, ingestion of data, or processing operation.

 This provides additional context to the engineers who may not have as strong of a familiarity with the underlying technologies that are being used.